 The Official Qualification Process to Become a CIRP

 The Chartered Insolvency and Restructuring Professional Qualification Program or CIRP Qualification Program (CQP) is the official qualification process for individuals seeking to become a Chartered Insolvency and Restructuring Professional (CIRP).
-Additionally, this is the path to become a Licensed Insolvency Trustee.
+Additionally, this is the path to become a Licensed Insolvency Trustee and a qualified BIA counsellor to provide financial counselling to a debtor, consumer debtor, bankrupt or relative of a bankrupt.
 This national program is offered in both official languages through CAIRP, the Canadian Association of Insolvency and Restructuring Professionals.

 The Chartered Insolvency and Restructuring Professional Qualification Program (CQP) is a self-directed competency-based program developed to give candidates a theoretical, technical and practical background in insolvency and restructuring that will complement practical knowledge gained from work experience.

 "To provide an adaptable and relevant education and qualification program that affords a flexible learning structure to talented individuals seeking to provide professional insolvency and restructuring services."

 The Program was established in September of 1997 as a joint initiative of the Office of the Superintendent of Bankruptcy (OSB) and Canadian Association of Insolvency and Restructuring Professionals (CAIRP) under the name "National Insolvency Qualification Program (NIQP)".